confident-ai/confident-mcp-server/README.md

 | `/mcp`      | GET    | SSE connection endpoint for MCP clients     |
 | `/messages` | POST   | Message passing endpoint for tool execution |

-Both endpoints require a `Bearer` token in the `Authorization` header (your Confident AI API key).
+Both endpoints require a `Bearer` token in the `Authorization` header (your [Confident AI API key](https://app.confident-ai.com)).

+When running locally, point your MCP client to `http://localhost:8081/mcp` instead of the hosted URLs above.

-To run in stdio mode instead (for local MCP clients that communicate over stdin/stdout), uncomment the relevant block at the bottom of `server.py`:
+To run in stdio mode instead (for MCP clients that communicate over stdin/stdout), uncomment the relevant block at the bottom of `server.py`:

 ```python
 if __name__ == "__main__":